Processes

 Most programs will use Actor

-rather than ActorProcess
+rather than ActorProcess.

 No process isolation is implemented.
 This is a big difference from languages like Erlang.
 All Smalltalk objects coexist in a single mutable shared heap.
 This means that it is very easy to accidentally pass mutable objects between actors.
 See below.